Tyrrrz/Contextual/Readme.md

 > Note that although forgetting to include the parameterless constructor will not raise a compilation error on the class definition itself, it will raise one when calling `Context.Use<T>(...)` thanks to a generic constraint that requires it.

-Then, in a method that depends on our context, we need to call `Context.Use<MyContext>()` to resolve the nearest available instance:
+Then, in a method that depends on our context, call `Context.Use<MyContext>()` to resolve the nearest available instance:

 ```csharp
 void PrintValue()